Bruno Peltre: Biography

-He is a professor of piano at the conservatory of the 6th district of Paris.

-In 2012 Bertrand Delanoë (Mayor of Paris) and Claude Evin (former minister for Public Health) invited him to give a concert in the private rooms of the Paris City Hall to support the Association France AVC (fighting against strokes) with the help of Agence régionale de santé (national agency organizing public health in Region Ile-de-France).
+He is a piano professor at the conservatory of the 6th district of Paris.
+In 2012, Bertrand Delanoë (Mayor of Paris) and Claude Evin (former minister for Public Health) invited him to give a concert in the private rooms of the Paris City Hall to support the Association France AVC (fighting against strokes) with the help of Agence régionale de santé (national agency organising public health in the Region Ile-de-France).

-He is the brother of Christine Peltre, author of numerous books dealing with orientalism and professor at Strasbourg University.
+He is the brother of Christine Peltre, author of numerous books dealing with orientalism and a professor at Strasbourg University.